 With a sigh, Twilight gathered up her nails again and wearily lifted her hammer.
 They were all still exhausted from the day’s adventure.
 Well, all of them but Pinkie Pie.

-“You know, this here door’s comin’ right along," Applejack said.
-"Why don’t we go get some of them treats from the faire before they’re all gone?”
-As Applejack collected the tools from her friends, Fluttershy breathed a sigh of relief.
+Applejack fought back a laugh as Pinkie descended on Fluttershy with a measuring tape, checking the pegasus’s every dimension.
+That pony just never gets tuckered.
+The rest of us sure do, though.
+She trotted to the center of the group and cleared her throat.
+“Y’know, I reckon this door’s comin’ right along.
+Why don’t we go get some of them treats from the festival before they’re all gone?”
+While Applejack collected the tools from her friends, Fluttershy breathed a sigh of relief.
 Pinkie had cornered her and had been trying to get an exact measurement of the space between her eyes.

 Applejack rolled her eyes.
-“Well, you can research it later,” Applejack answered.
-“Right now, we’re all gonna take a break and get some food before everypony eats it all!
+“The science of what, exactly?”
+She held up her hoof when Pinkie opened her mouth.
+“Y’know what?
+Never mind.
+You can research it later.
+Right now, we’re gonna take a break and get some food before everypony eats it all!
 We can come back and finish this here door when it’s a little cooler.”